meltano/meltano/docs/src/_guide/advanced-topics.md

 This feature is usually helpful for user who need to do very minor tasks that don't require any additional dependencies.
 It let you use Meltano in a very flexible manner to solve various use cases like set up or tear down tasks prior to running EL, interfacing with external services, etc.

-To run a python script, install a custom utility with a command that references the script as the executable:
+To run a python script present at the root of your project, add a custom utility with a command that references the script as the executable:

 ```yaml
 utilities: